haskell/core-libraries-committee/README.md

 ### Suggesting changes to Core libraries

-Because the CLC owns these libraries but does not maintain them, if you have an improvement to suggest for a core library (including one that affects several), please start by containing the maintainer(s) and/or main source repositories, as listed on Hackage.
+Because the CLC owns these libraries but does not maintain them, if you have an improvement to suggest for a core library (including one that affects several), please start by contacting the maintainer(s) and/or main source repositories, as listed on Hackage.
 If the maintainer is unsure of whether to proceed, they can come to the CLC for further guidance.
 On the other hand, if you struggle to reach a responsive maintainer, come to the CLC directly.